 The general concept is simple.
 We use the best available data to stratify our risks of bad outcomes from SARS-CoV-2 infection.
 For those in the highest risk tiers, the liabilities of sheltering-in-place are reliably less than the liabilities of exposure.
 For those in the lowest risk tiers, the converse is true.
 The lines of competing liability cross somewhere in the middle tiers of risk.

-Risk at the population level can be catalogued simplistically, as in Figure 1 above, or with far more nuance, incorporating sex, biometrics, anthropometrics, location, and variations in the social determinants of health.
 The stratification of risk by population group can be taken to its logical extreme, with personalized risk calculation based on entries at the n-of-1 level.
 Generalized guidance and public policy might issue from the former, an individually customized prescription for optimal self-defense, from the latter.

 The societal goals of pandemic interdiction were never to prevent every case of infection for the simple sake of doing so.
 One goal was to save lives- but lives are not saved when lives not at risk get protections they don’t need.
 Another goal was to avoid overwhelming hospitals- but hospitals are not overwhelmed by people who never get sick enough to need one.
 An unstated, presumptive goal was to keep living through some acceptable level of risk, for if not- we would long since have shut society down to spare ourselves the dizzying array of threats to life and limb that populate our daily routines.